anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 image       string     An optional field to require a specific runtime image to build / run this config.
 If not defined, the default image used by ``shrinkwrap`` will be used.
 This can be overriden with the ``--image`` command line option to ``shrinkwrap``. concrete    boolean    true if the config is intended to be directly built and run, or false if it is intended as a fragment to be included in other configs. build       dictionary Contains all the components to be built.
-The key is the component name and the value is a dictionary. run         dictionary Contains all the information about how to run the built artifacts on the FVP.
+The key is the component name and the value is a dictionary. run         dictionary Contains all the information about how to run the exported artifacts on the FVP.
 =========== ========== ===========

 -------------